gobasu/alchemy/README.md

 Setting up database connection
 ------------------------------

 Right now alchemy supports only MySQL connections.
+If you need use other database than MySQL you can always do it by yourself by implementing `alchemy\storage\db\IConnection`.

-To setup connection to MySQL database you should use `alchemy\storage\db` and proper connection class in your bootstrap file.
+To setup connection to MySQL database you should use `alchemy\storage\DB` class and proper connection class in your bootstrap file (or configuration you you've created one).
 Example below:

 ```php
 <?php